Thinking About Buying A Leaf Blower?

 Leaf Blower

 Fast forward ten years to when leaf blowers were becoming popular.
 I remember having more fun playing air guitar with one of those things than doing any actual work.
-They greatly revolutionized my work because it was almost fun to do as a kid.
-After using one of those for several seasons, the rakes and lawn sweeper have been since collecting dust.
+They greatly revolutionized my job because it was almost amusing as a kid.
+After using one of those for several seasons, the rakes and lawn sweeper have been collecting dust since.

 RELATED ARTICLES :

-I still have my original gas-powered leaf blower, and it still works after 20 years!
-Since then, so many variations and improvements have been made that actually get me a little bit excited to talk about!
+I still have my original gas-powered leaf blower, which works after 20 years!
+Since then, so many variations and improvements have been made that get me a bit excited to talk about!
 Below are some pros and cons of the different styles of leaf blowers on the market today.

 Backpack and Wheeled Leaf Blowers

-Backpack leaf blowers make it easier to control “rouge leaves” because the handheld part is light, and all the weight is on your back for better maneuverability.
+Backpack leaf blowers make controlling “rouge leaves” easier because the handheld part is light, and all the weight is on your back for better maneuverability.
 Wheeled leaf blowers are sometimes too heavy to quickly chase leaves that get caught in the wind or don’t go where you want them to.

 Corded and Non-Corded Electric vs. Gas-Powered Leaf Blowers

-Corded leaf blowers are only for small jobs or for people with miles of extension cords.
+Corded leaf blowers are only for small jobs or people with miles of extension cords.

-The problems with gas-powered leaf blowers are that they typically heavier, noisier, and more cumbersome to maintain.
-Gas-powered leaf blowers require oil and other maintenance tasks that electric ones typically do not entail.
+The problems with gas-powered leaf blowers are that they are typically heavier, noisier, and more cumbersome to maintain.
+Gas-powered leaf blowers require oil and other maintenance tasks that electric ones usually do not entail.

-If you are concerned about the length of usage time, they are about the same.
+They are about the same if you are concerned about the length of usage time.
 You will only get more time out of a cordless leaf blower to buy a more expensive electric one, which can last up to an hour.

 Corded and gas leaf blowers are more powerful, and both should have a variable speed or better control over the blower level.